 You probably remember watching Nickelodeon as a kid; remember those countless advertisements for Teenage Mutant Ninja Turtle products?
 The names “Michelangelo,” “Leonardo,” “Raphael” and “Donatello” are often ingrained in the young minds of America.
 But did you know that the Ninja Turtles are actually named after some of the most famous Italian Renaissance artists?
 In this guide, learn about the celebrated artists that inspired the names of the famous crime fighting Ninja Turtles that we all know and love.

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 As the birthplace of the Italian Renaissance, Florence is home to countless classic works of art.
 When planning a trip to Florence, it’s essential to make time to see and appreciate the city’s rich cultural heritage.
 Luckily, our selection of Florence tours provides great opportunity to learn about the art scene.
 If you’re staying in Rome, check out our Rome to Florence Tour.
 And, with skip the line tickets and expert local guides, you’ll experience Florence like a pro.

 Why are the Ninja Turtles Named after Famous Renaissance Artists?